 Year 10 Science provides opportunities for students to explore systems at different scales and connect microscopic and macroscopic properties to explain phenomena.
 Students explore the biological, chemical, geological and physical evidence for different theories.
-Atomic theory is developed to understand relationships within the periodic table.
+Atomic theory is developed to understand the transfer and sharing of electrons in ionic and covalent bonding.
 Understanding forces and motion are related by applying physical laws.
-Relationships between aspects of the living, physical and chemical world are applied to systems on a local and global scale and this enables students to predict how changes will affect equilibrium within these systems.
+Relationships between aspects of the living, physical and chemical world are applied to systems on a local and global scale, and this enables students to predict how changes will affect equilibrium within these systems.